 Magrolimab concentration will be summarized for the PK Analysis Set.
 The individual subject's concentration data for magrolimab will be listed based on the sampling time point.
 Magrolimab PK data will be summarized per nominal time point using descriptive statistics.
-Summary statistics (n, mean, SD, coefficient of variation [%CV], median, min, max, Q1, and Q3) will be presented for magrolimab serum concentration data at each time point.
+Summary statistics (n, mean, SD, coefficient of variation [%CV], median, min, max, Q1, Q3, and geometric mean) will be presented for magrolimab serum concentration data at each time point.

 The sample size (number of patients) at each time point will be based on the number of patients with nonmissing concentration data at that time point.
 Missing concentration values will be reported as is in data listings.
-The number of patients with concentration below the limit of quantitation (BLQ) will be presented for each time point.

-Concentration values that are BLQ will be presented as "BLQ" in the concentration data listing.
-Values that are BLQ will be treated as 0 at predose and postdose time points for summary purposes.
+Values that are BLQ will be treated as 0 at predose and postdose time points for summary purposes, and reported as-is in data listings.